WrightLabScience/SequenceToMutations/README.md

 2. Outputs: `RdataFiles/mutations_list.Rdata` file

-3. Comments: This script `R_scripts/ExtractMutationInfo.R` is a beast.
+3. Comments: This script `R_scripts/006_ExtractMutationInfo.R` is a beast.
 I made it to parse my ~300 samples, which may not have been entirely representative of every combination of outputs that breseq can produce.
 For help troubleshooting this script if needed, email me at sam.blechman@gmail.com.

-I have also provided another script called `R_scripts/ParseAncestorGBKs.R` which parses the `pgap/Annot_X.gbk` files and grabs a bunch of useful information for each strain: number of contigs, contig lengths, gene product names, pgaptmp IDs, direction of transcription, start and end positions, etc. This info may be useful when working through the `RdataFiles/mutations_list.Rdata` data.
+STEP 7: IDENTIFY_ENRICHED_MUTATIONS

+1. Inputs: `RdataFiles/mutations_list.Rdata` and `RdataFiles/ancestor_gbk_dataframes.Rdata`.

+2. Outputs: Two plots showing enriched mutations.
+You could also save the `data.frame` called `sig_genes` that gets created in this step.

+3. Comments: The script `R+scripts/007_IdentifySigGenes.R` looks through the mutations in all the lineages in each group (e.g., VAN-exposed and VAN-unexposed) and counts the number lineages in each group that has any mutation in each gene.
+It then "scores" each gene according to how enriched each group is in mutations in that gene.
+To visualize this, two plots are made: i) an X-Y scatter plot showing the proportion of each group that had a mutation in that gene (`mutsXY()`) and ii) a volcano plot showing statistical significance vs. effect size (`volcano()`).

 Why is step 5 necessary, you ask?
 Good question, I answer!